rcazzara/seldovia/_people/Salvator_The.md

 saltry was a floating processor in Seldovia Bay called the Salvator.
 It was actually an old 4-masted schooner owned by Libby, McNeil and Libby and had been retrofitted from a sailing ship to a herring saltry.
-Mr. Lindstedt earned $80/month with fifty cents an hour overtime and room and board as well.
+Mr.Â Lindstedt earned $80/month with fifty cents an hour overtime and room and board as well.
 These were considered big wages.

 ### Background